Powerful Visible Patterned Events

 We don’t need to go back to correct some points, but it’s absolutely essential that we start now and get the behaviors right on all of the key points.
 Like taking land and turning it into settlements — and just plain have that not happen again.

-There are some subtribes within Israel who are extremely Us-Them on a number of issues.
-The government needs to have those subtribes not allowed to do those things to Palestinians at this point and moment in time.
+There are some subtribes within Israel who are extremely Us-Them at a deeply instinctive level on a number of issues.
+The government needs to have those subtribes not allowed to do those things to Palestinians at this point and moment in time and for the future if the Palestinians have committed to Peace as part of the process.

 Those negative actions and approaches by those Israelis on those issues in those settings tell Palestinians that their intentions aren’t being respected and supported and enabled as we start from this very deep hole to build mutual trust and shared Peace in every Israeli and shared Palestinian setting — and to have all of the behaviors clearly pointing in those directions.